mamos88/nomad-in-aws/README.md

 2. It is recommended to build the server AMI first.
 There are a few variables in the file that you should update and include:
    * ami_name
    * region
-3. At run time, you need to pass in the profile (which is test-profile based on the instructions above) and server_source_ami variables.
+3. At run time, you need to pass in the profile (which is *test-profile* based on the instructions above) and server_source_ami variables.
 The server_source_ami would be the latest Amazon Linux AMI id in the region you will be deploying the environment.
-4.
+4. Obtain the latest Amazon Linux AMI id from the region you want to deploy the image.
+The AMI id will be used in the next step.
+5. On your local machine  navigate your terminal to the packer\server folder and run **packer build -var "profile=security-test" -var "server_source_ami=ami-08333bccc35d71140"**
+   *NOTE: the server_source_ami value will most likely be different than in the example above since you would have obtained it yourself and it will be based on the region you select as well as if the source AMI has been updated since these instructions were written. *
+6. If Packer is installed, the AWS CLI is installed and the AWS profile is set up as per the instructions above, Packer should connect to AWS, provision an EC2 instance, run the nomad-install-amazon-linux.sh file also found in the server folder and eventually build an AMI.